ajaysingh111444/facebook/README.md

 # Facebook
-Facebook Request Actions(Accept/Delete/Cancel)
+Useful Scripts For Facebook Request Actions(Accept/Delete/Cancel)

-Useful facebook scripts

 1. Accept all new friend request
 2. Cancel all new friend request